svenauhagen/paypal-plus-plugin/w-org-assets/README.md

-# PayPal Plus Plugin assets for the wordpress.org repository
+# PayPal Plus for WooCommerce assets for the wordpress.org repository